ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.1.1-release-note.md

 ##### Language Server

-- Implemented document sync event subscriber for extensions
+- Implemented a publisher subscriber model for internal components and extensions to be notified about various events like project updates
-- Added code action support for records; to generate record types and to extract anonymous records into record types
+- Added new code actions to extract anonymous records into records and to generate undefined record types
 - Introduced new code actions to generate getters and setters for class-level variables
 - Added a new code action to make annotation declarations with the 'source' attach point(s) constant